 Angelenos may not have invented heavy drinking at 10am with a side of bacon and eggs, but we've certainly perfected it.
-Throw a stone in Los Angeles and you'll likely hit a breakfast spot offering bottomless Bloody Marys with your pancakes (whole wheat, of course).
+Throw a stone in Los Angeles and you'll likely hit a breakfast spot offering bottomless mimosas or Bloody Marys with your pancakes (whole wheat, of course).
 But where should you go for the best boozing and brunching?
-These 10 LA restaurants serve the ultimate bottomless boozy brunch, from a rooftop perch with all-you-can-eat-and-drink to a charming French bistro with endless champagne and mimosas.
-Shake off last night's hangover, find yourself a designated driver and restart the party with these weekend hotspots.
+These 10 LA restaurants serve the ultimate bottomless brunch, from a rooftop perch with all-you-can-eat-and-drink to a charming French bistro with endless champagne and mimosas.
+Shake off last night's hangover, find yourself a designated driver and restart the party at these weekend hotspots.

 RECOMMENDED: See more of the best brunch restaurants in Los Angeles